digitas28/bot-discord-auto-random-chat/README.md

   7. write in discord chat `!ikuzo <number of messages>`

 # TUTORIAL FOR ANDROID
-  1. Dowload and install Termux
+  1. dowload and install Termux
   2. input your token discord in Config.json file
   3. input this command in termux:<br>
      <q>apt update && apt upgrade</q><br>